ndouellette/writing.evbogue.com/src/documents/posts/coinbase.html.md

 layout: post
 ---

+_[Update Feb 5 2013] This post [trended on Bitcoin Reddit](http://www.reddit.com/r/Bitcoin/comments/17wuvy/why_coinbase_should_hire_me/).
+I heard back from Coinbase.
+Brian was really cool about it, but cannot hire me until I become a supercoder.
+My new mission in life: become a supercoder.
+Coinbase is still looking for supercoders, if you are one, please apply to [Coinbase](http://coinbase.com/)._

 This is the first in a series of posts I'm writing to get myself out of Gwen's grandmother's basement in NC and into the world of the living.

 By world of the living, I mean to San Francisco.